Manhattan

 Hours: Daily 8:00 AM – 4:00 PM

 The Shed - A striking, highly modern architectural arts center in Hudson Yards featuring a massive sliding outer shell.
 It commissions and showcases original works of art, large-scale exhibitions, theater, and concerts.
+Free to walk in and look.
+Not free to do a concert or event.
+NYPL Culture Pass also has free or cheap offers.

 Address: 545 W 30th St, New York, NY 10001